Powerful nuclear outflows and circumgalactic medium shocks driven by the most luminous known obscured quasar in the Universe: analysis and results

 On a few kpc scales, we detect and resolve emission from the galaxy hosting the luminous obscured quasar and neighboring companion galaxies (Figure \ref{fig:nebula_spec}).
 On larger scales ($>10$ kpc), we detect the circumgalactic medium, which consists of clumpy emission and filaments that connect the central hot dust-obscured galaxy to its neighboring systems.
+On the integrated intensity \ha\ map, we overlay in contours the image of the stellar continuum from the companion galaxies detected with HST in the F160W filter (Figure \ref{fig:nebula_spec}).
+The filamentary structure extends towards two companion systems to the north and northwest and three companion galaxies towards the southeast.
+All targets are also detected in dust continuum \citep{diaz18} and in \cii\ 158 \micron\ emission along with the filaments that connect them \citep{diaz18}.
+All of the sources with detected stellar continuum have well-measured redshifts from both rest-frame optical lines in this study and far infrared observations with ALMA, and all fall within $\pm 700$\kms\ from the systemic redshift of W2246-0526.
+A future paper will include a detailed study of the companion galaxies and properties.
 We detect extended emission out to a maximum radial extent of 40 kpc from the quasar in the \oii\ and \ha\ emission lines, reaching surface brightness sensitivity of 5-10 \surff, consistent with the median radius of a typical \ly\ halo around a luminous quasar at this redshift \citep{Momose19,Drake19}.
 The search for extended \oii\ and \ha\ emission on circumgalactic medium scales at cosmic noon ($z\sim2$) and earlier epochs has proved challenging from the ground \citep{Langen23}. {\it JWST} observations suggest that when observed with sufficient surface brightness sensitivity, extended emission in these optical lines may be as common as \oii\ halos detected around lower redshift ($z<1.5$) quasars \citep{Johnson24}.
-The size of the extended emission is consistent with the scale of the [CII] and dust continuum emission, indicating the presence of a multi-phase circumgalactic medium consisting of both cold and warm gas on tens of kpc scales \citep{diaz18}.
+The extended nebula observed in \oii\ and \ha\ shows a similar filamentary structure to what has been seen in low redshift group and cluster environments around luminous quasars \citep{Epinat18,Johnson18,Johnson22}.
+Similarly, in these lower redshift systems, the filamentary structure links nearby satellite galaxies to the quasar host galaxy.
+The size of the extended emission is consistent with the scale of the \cii\ and dust continuum emission, indicating the presence of a multi-phase circumgalactic medium consisting of both cold and warm gas on tens of kpc scales \citep{diaz18}.
 Dense, cool, and metal-rich circumgalactic medium gas might be common in quasar-host halos at this early epoch. \\